Tricycle: History

 A three-wheeled wheelchair was built in 1655 or 1680 by a disabled German man, Stephan Farffler, who wanted to be able to maintain his mobility.
 A watch-maker, Farffler created a vehicle that was powered by hand cranks.

 In 1789, two French inventors developed a three-wheeled vehicle, powered by pedals; they called it the tricycle.
 In 1818, British inventor Denis Johnson patented his approach to designing tricycles.

-In 1876, James Starley developed the Coventry Lever Tricycle, which used two small wheels on the right side and a large drive wheel on the left side; power was supplied by hand levers.
+In 1874-76, James Starley developed the Coventry Lever Tricycle so that women could ride a cycle.
+There was a central seat with treadles which drove a large wheel on the left through levers and two small wheels on the right side which steered.
 In 1877, Starley developed a new vehicle he called the Coventry Rotary, which was "one of the first rotary chain drive tricycles."
 Starley's inventions started a tricycling craze in Britain; by 1879, there were "twenty types of tricycles and multi-wheel cycles ... produced in Coventry, England, and by 1884, there were over 120 different models produced by 20 manufacturers."

 The first front steering tricycle was manufactured in 1881 by The Leicester Safety Tricycle Company of Leicester, England, which was brought to the market in 1882 costing £18.
 They also developed a folding tricycle at the same time.

 Tricycles were used by riders who did not feel comfortable on the high wheelers, such as women who wore long, flowing dresses (see rational dress).

 In September, 1903 Edmund Payne, the popular comedian, started an attempt to beat the twenty-four hours' unpaced Tricycle record.
 At 100 miles Payne was inside his schedule time, but shortly afterwards had to desist at Wisbech, having encountered five hours of incessant rain.